swanchain/python-swan-sdk/README.md

 ### 8. Submit Payment

-- **If you got error about insufficient balance, please make sure you have enough balance in your wallet.**
+- **If you got any error about insufficient balance, please make sure you have enough balance in your wallet.**
 - *If you have Error like "to_wei() does not exist", please make sure you have web3.py 6.15 or later.*

 Use `SwanContract().submit_payment()` to pay for the task.
 The TX hash is the receipt for the payment.